ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
-     * Returns true if this pool allows core threads to time out and
-     * terminate if no tasks arrive within the keepAlive time, being
+     * Sets the policy governing whether core threads may time out and terminate if no tasks arrive within
-     * replaced if needed when new tasks arrive.
-When true, the same
+     * the keep-alive time, being replaced if needed when new tasks arrive.
+When false, core threads are never
-     * keep-alive policy applying to non-core threads applies also to
-     * core threads.
-When false (the default), core threads are never
      * terminated due to lack of incoming tasks.
-     *
-     * @return {@code true} if core threads are allowed to time out,
-     *         else {@code false}
-     *
-     * @since 1.6
-     */
-    public boolean allowsCoreThreadTimeOut() {
-        return allowCoreThreadTimeOut;
-    }

-    /**
-     * Sets the policy governing whether core threads may time out and
-     * terminate if no tasks arrive within the keep-alive time, being
-     * replaced if needed when new tasks arrive.
-When false, core
-     * threads are never terminated due to lack of incoming
-     * tasks.
-When true, the same keep-alive policy applying to
+When true, the same keep-alive policy applying to non-core threads
-     * non-core threads applies also to core threads.
-To avoid
-     * continual thread replacement, the keep-alive time must be
+     * applies also to core threads.
+To avoid continual thread replacement, the keep-alive time must be greater
-     * greater than zero when setting {@code true}.
-This method
-     * should in general be called before the pool is actively used.
+     * than zero when setting true.
+This method should in general be called before the pool is actively used.
-     *
-     * @param value {@code true} if should time out, else {@code false}
-     * @throws IllegalArgumentException if value is {@code true}
-     *         and the current keep-alive time is not greater than zero *
-     * @since 1.6
      */
     public void allowCoreThreadTimeOut(boolean value) {
         if (value && keepAliveTime <= 0)